Loops in the fundamental group of $\mathrm{Symp} (\mathbb C\mathbb P^2\#\,5\overline{ \mathbb C\mathbb P}\,\!^2)$ which are not represented by circle actions: Generators of pi1(Symp(Mucccc))

+Finally, we can apply the previous discussion starting with a Hamiltonian circle actions $\rho$ on $\Muhalf$.
+From the above remarks, we can find a deformation equivalent $\Q$-generic form $\om_{\mu;c_1,c_2,c_3,c_4}$ such that the sizes of the blow-ups satisfy the inequalities $0 < c_4 < c_3 < c_2 < c_1 < c_i+c_j < 1 < \mu$, with $i,j \in \{1,2,3,4\}$ distinct.
+Symplectic cohomology classes satisfying this condition are said to be \emph{reduced generic} or, more simply, \emph{generic}.
+By choosing the sizes carefully, we can embed the circle action $\rho$ into a toric action of a toric manifold that is NEF, and for which the Theorem~\ref{Seidelelements} applies.
+This allows us to compute the Seidel element of $\rho$.

-In what follows we will need to consider the actions of the previous Proposition in the generic case, so we list in Figure \ref{graphsgeneric} their graphs in that case.
-Note that we use the same notation for the circle actions in the generic case and for the circle actions along the edge $MA$, we do not distinguish one case from the other with regard to notation.
+In what follows, we consider Hamiltonian actions fixing spheres in the same homology classes as the ones in Proposition \ref{actionslist} and we list in Figure \ref{graphsgeneric} their graphs.
+Note that we use the same notation for the circle actions in the generic case as for the circle actions along the edge $MA$, we do not distinguish one case from the other with regard to notation.